paavalipopov/intro-dl-project/README.md

 ```
 ## Introspection
 For model introspection to work you need to move (or copy) the `exp` folder of the desired model from the `assets/logs` to `assets/trained_models`.
+Choose the same `--prefix` as the prefix of your desired model's folder.

 ```
 for model in lstm mean_lstm transformer mean_transformer do
     for dataset in cobre abide synth1 synth2 do
-        PYTHONPATH=./ python scripts/run_introspection.py --model $model --ds $dataset --prefix test done done
+        PYTHONPATH=./ python scripts/run_introspection.py --model $model --ds $dataset --prefix introdl done done
 ```
 or
 ```
-PYTHONPATH=./ python scripts/run_introspection.py --model lstm --ds abide --prefix test
+PYTHONPATH=./ python scripts/run_introspection.py --model lstm --ds abide --prefix introdl
 ```
 ## Options for `scripts/run_experiments.py`